dotnet/runtimelab/src/docs/binding-tuples.md

 ## Runtime Mismatches
 Tuples that contain heap allocated types will create issues due to reference counting issues.
 This is the same as with Structs.

 For calling generic functions that are being passed a tuple from C#, we will need to pass in the appropriate type metadata.
 Fortunately, this is relatively straightforward.
+It should be noted that tuples passed in the place of a generic argument to a function are treated like any other value type passed as a generic argument: a copy of the value type is made on the stack and then the address of it gets passed as well as the type metadata added as an implicit argument.

 ## Idiomatic Differences
 There are no idiomatic differences that we will need to worry about.